Is Being a Chef a Good Career Choice?

 Being a Chef Can Put You at the Lead of a Close-Knit Team

 It would be hard to overstate the bonds created in a professional kitchen.
 Working on the line to complete tickets, communicating with the team, and helping each other to succeed can create close-knit relationships among colleagues.
 Each shift is like a race to the finish.
-And as the chef, you’re holding the torch and leading the way.
+And as the chef, you’re leading the way.

 The camaraderie of the kitchen crew is legendary, with team members often choosing to socialize long after the day’s work is through.
 The people and relationships that can come with professional kitchen work can be a major draw to the cooking environment.

 Chefs usually start out as cooks and work their way through the ranks to the top leadership role.
-But that’s just the start.
+But that’s just one option.

-To reach any of these careers, you may have to combine culinary education with a great deal of experience.
+To work in any of these careers, you may have to combine culinary education with a great deal of experience.
 And that means you have to start out at the beginning: with an entry-level cooking job and/or a culinary school education.

 Many Escoffier Chef Instructors were executive chefs during their careers.